tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/commandline.md

 Your system is ready to brew
 ```

-* Now we can use Homebrew to easily install software.
+* Now we can use Homebrew to easily install the software.
 To use the current R version 3.5.1, we want to make sure you have some basic system tools that some packages require.
 Let's (re)install them real quick.
 First `libxml2`:

 ```
 brew reinstall libxml2